-Teenage woman and man in 20s fight for life after ‘MDMA overdose’ at festival
+Two people left in critical condition after suspected MDMA overdose at Reminisce Festival

 -

-Teenage woman and man in 20s fight for life after ‘MDMA overdose’ at festival
+Two people left in critical condition after suspected MDMA overdose at Reminisce Festival

-A 19-year-old woman and 22-year-old man are in a critical condition in hospital after suffering suspected MDMA overdoses at a festival, police said.
+A 19-year-old woman and 22-year-old man are in a critical condition in hospital after suffering suspected MDMA overdoses at a festival.

 Officers said a number of other people who attended the Reminisce Festival at Sherdley Park, St Helens, have been taken to hospital with suspected overdoses.